Mathematics 222 : Calculus II

 4 – completed question correctly and well-written

 We will regularly be spending classes on activities.
 Activity descriptions will be distributed in class the day before the lab.
 Please come to class prepared for the activity (i.e. complete the section labeled "Before the Lab" if there is one), but without having completed it before.
 We will not use class time to prepare.
-I strongly recommend reading the suggestions on writing lab writeups before submitting one.
-Lab writeups may be turned in no more than three class days after the lab activity.

 Exams

 There will be two exams during the semester and a final exam during finals week.
 If you must miss an exam, it is necessary that you contact me before the exam begins.
 Exams require that you show ability to solve unfamiliar problems and to understand and explain mathematical concepts clearly.
 The bulk of the exam questions will involve problem solving and written explanations of mathematical ideas.
 The first two exams will be an hour's worth of material that I will allow two hours to complete.
-Tentatively they are scheduled for a Thursday and a Monday at 7 – 9p.
+Tentatively they are scheduled for Thursdays 7 – 9p.
 The final exam will be half an exam focused on the final third of the course, and half a cumulative exam.
 Exams will be graded on a scale approximately (to be precisely determined by the content of each individual exam) given by

 100 – 80% A